Log in

 Entrance at 3+ is by date of registration; after this, acceptances are made following informal assessments, should vacancies arise.

 The curriculum at the Pre-prep is wide and encourages the development of lifelong skills to cultivate a lasting love of learning.
-Children are supported in an explorative approach to their early education, with the aim for pupils to be fluent readers, spontaneous and literate writers and sound mathematicians as they progress to Bedales Prep.
+Children are supported through an enquiry-based learning approach, in which they learn as active participants rather than passive recipients of information.
+This approach to early education encourages children to be curious, think creatively, solve problems, collaborate and experiment.
+In line with Bedales’ founding principle of educating ‘head, hand and heart’.
 Equal value is placed on intellectual, creative, emotional, social and physical development, promoting the application of rigorous imagination to practical and theoretical challenges.
-The children benefit from the vast curriculum that introduces them to the Humanities, Arts, Sciences and Languages.
-Integration is a strength at Bedales, allowing all pupils to benefit from the range of resources and facilities on the estate.
-Pre-prep children have regular visits across the school, investigating in the Prep school’s science labs and using the shared sports facilities, as well as exploring the world beyond Bedales on residential and day trips.
-These close links between the Pre-prep, Prep and Senior school allow children in Year 3 to automatically transfer from the Pre-prep to the Prep unless there are exceptional circumstances.
-Year 3 children have opportunities for more challenges and often join together with Prep pupils in lessons, matches and games.
+Integration is a strength at Bedales, allowing all students to benefit from the range of resources and facilities on the estate.
+Pre-prep children have regular visits across the School, investigating in both the Prep and Senior Science labs and using the shared sports facilities, as well as exploring the world beyond Bedales on residential and day trips.
+Year 3 children have opportunities for more challenges and, in preparation for progressing through the Schoon, often join together with Prep students in lessons, matches and games.
 A comprehensive sports programme including swimming, tennis, gymnastics, netball and football promotes the enjoyment of movement from an early age.

 Bursaries.
 Ranging from part-fee contributions up to full 100% bursaries (with further support for additional costs), these awards enable pupils (generally from 11+ upwards) with an appetite for learning to attend Bedales Prep and Bedales Senior, who otherwise would have been unable to pay the fees.
 Awards are based on an assessment of the family’s financial means.
 The school’s John Badley Foundation charity supports 100% bursaries.

-Pupils can benefit from the award of either a scholarship or a bursary, or both.
-Although bursary financial assistance is not dependent on a scholarship award, the school aims to enable pupils with particularly strong talents to attend the school, therefore a number of bursary beneficiaries also benefit from scholarship awards.
+Students can benefit from the award of either a scholarship or a bursary, or both.
+Although bursary financial assistance is not dependent on a scholarship award, the School aims to enable students with particularly strong talents to attend the School, therefore a number of bursary beneficiaries also benefit from scholarship awards.
 Please contact the Head of Admissions (email: admissions@bedales.org.uk; tel: 01730 711733) if you would like to discuss suitability for a scholarship or bursary to Bedales Prep or Bedales Senior.

 Charitable status.
 Bedales School is a Registered Charity, number 307332.
 Its aims and objectives are to educate children as broadly as possible in a creative and caring environment.